xpqz/dyalog-docs/windows-ui-guide/docs/tracer.md

 ## The Classic mode Tracer

-If you select *Classic Dyalog mode* from the *Trace/Edit* tab in the *Configuration* dialog box, the Tracer behaves in the same way as in Dyalog APL Version 8.2.
+If you select *Classic Dyalog mode* from the *Trace/Edit* tab in the *Configuration* dialog box, the Tracer behaves in the same way as in Dyalog version 8.2.
 However, the Tracer is not dockable in the Session.

 If you select the Classic mode Tracer, you may choose between multiple trace windows or a single trace window using the *Single Trace Window* option.